 The Supreme Court usually leaves some tough cases until right before their summer break.
 Brnovich v.
-DNC was handed down on the last day with a very strong dissenting opinion.
+DNC was handed down on the last day with a very strong dissenting opinion in July of 2021.
 The Supreme Court held that two Arizona voting regulations were not intentionally racist and did not violate a federal voting rights law.
-It explained why, providing a guide for future law makers.
+It explained why, providing a guide for future lawmakers.

 Supreme Court Summary

 It took a while, but the Supreme Court has entered the Internet Age.

 When the Supreme Court hands down an opinion it is posted on their website.
 They also now provide text to the link of their opinions.
 If you wave your cursor over the name of the case on the opinions page, a basic summary of each opinion is provided.
 This summary is not meant to be an “official” statement for lawyers, but a basic summary to inform the public (you and me).

 Brnovich is summarized this way:

 “Arizona’s challenged voting regulations governing precinct-based election-day voting (rejecting ballots cast in the wrong precinct) and early mail-in voting (making it a crime for anyone other than an authorized proxy to possess the early ballot of another voter) do not violate §2 of the Voting Rights Act of 1965; Arizona House Bill 2023 (enacting the early mail-in voting regulations) was not enacted with a racially discriminatory purpose.”supremecourt.gov